-Recourse Notebooks (RNs) are binders provided by Grace Academy that contain necessary supplemental materials for students.
+Recourse Notebooks (RNs) are binders provided by Grace Academy for some that contain necessary supplemental materials for students.
 These are kept at home at all times.
 Since some RNs may contain answer keys or tests, they should be stored in a place away from student access.
+Not all grades are issued Resource Notebooks.

-Student Binder (K-6)
+Student Binders (K-5)